can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 post. `merge-events` did no more than placing downloaded posts at the end of the list.

 Now, where should I take this store?
-I mimiced the way I stored and saved the database with posts and added a hacky solution to do lazy loading of database.
+I mimicked the way I stored and saved the database with posts and added a hacky solution to do lazy loading of the database.
 I don't think it's necessary since posts are downloaded differently, but in case you wonder here is the
 implementation: